dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

   2. Connect the "clockin wizard" 100Mhz clock (clk\_out1) to the aclk pin.
   3. Connect the "processor system reset" output port "interconnect\_aresetn" to the resetn input

-The AXI Smartconnect is configures such that all the memory interfacing (including IO mapped peripherals) runs through it.
+The AXI SmartConnect is configures such that all the memory interfacing (including IO mapped peripherals) runs through it.
 Two clocks are required because the DDR2 controller is part of a different clock domain.

 ##AXI GPIO